 The Imagine Lab is located in Wold 118 and is a interdisciplinary space that aims to help students develop a human-centered and culturally sensitive philosophy, sensibility, and ethic around emerging technologies to better navigate implications and impact.
 The Lab is equipped with a variety of Virtual, Augmented and Mixed Reality tools as well as 360 video and photography equipment.
 Students and faculty can reserve and use our virtual reality equipment, use our 360 cameras, use our computers to create VR content or just stop by to learn more.
 See the full equipment list below.

 The Lab is a hub for exploring digital innovation, mobilizing with hands-on, learner-centered programming that brings together students and faculty to analyze data, visualize information, ideate, experiment, and integrate digital technologies to enrich learning within and outside the classroom.
 This new hub will impact and strengthen undergraduate education through intellectual inquiry, new pedagogies, and immersive student-faculty research.
 The space provides a spot on campus to connect College constituents from different fields, areas of expertise, and diverse backgrounds to invoke productive debate, stimulate rich collaboration, tackle complex questions, spark creative solutions, and imagine the unimaginable.

 The Lab is staffed by Maker Corp work study students and all faculty and students are welcome to stop in any time during our open hours with questions or to schedule time use our equipment and investigate our resources.
 Please see our full hours below and reference the frequently asked questions at the bottom of the page for more information on engaging the technologies in the Lab.
-If you have any questions or want to reserve equipment for use in the Lab or if you have any questions use the links below or just stop by the Lab.
+If you want to reserve equipment for use in the Lab or if you have any questions use the links below or just stop by the Lab during our open hours.

 Imagine Lab Winter 2021 Hours:

 HTC Vive x 1